Delta Kappa Gamma World Fellowships

 If a traditional transcript cannot be obtained, the applicant must provide certified, official evidence of the post‐secondary or university degree, diploma, or certificate from the appropriate institution.
 This evidence should list the subjects studied and the grades received during each year of enrolment.

-Each applicant may have three (3) references evaluated in this competition.
-If more than 3 references are received for one applicant, only the first three references received will be used.
+Each applicant must arrange for three (3) referees to complete the DKG Letter of Reference Form.
+If more than 3 Letter of Reference Forms are received for one applicant in this competition, only the first three received will be used.

-The references should be written in English; otherwise, a complete and original English translation of the letter must be provided.
+The forms should be completed in English; otherwise, a complete and original English translation of must be provided.

 The three (3) referees must be: